 The cacao tree has the scientific name Theobroma cacao and belongs to the family Malvaceae.
 It's endemic to Mexico, Central America, and South America and is cultivated in several tropical countries in other parts of the world.
 It's a smaller plant than the jackfruit and reaches a maximum height of around twenty-five feet.
 The tree is sometimes described as "spindly".
 Cacao trees are planted under taller trees of the rainforest and are evergreen.

 The leaves of the cacao plant are dark green, glossy, and oval or elliptical in shape.
 The flowers are small and pale yellow to pink in colour.
 They are borne in clusters.
 The flowers are pollinated by midges (small flies of various species).
 According to Kew Science, only around 5% of the flowers receive enough pollen to produce fruit.

 The tree is completely cauliferous.
 All of the flowers and fruits are attached to the trunk.
 The fruit is red or brown in colour when ripe and is technically a berry, though it's referred to as a cocoa pod.
 It contains thirty to forty seeds, which have a lavender to purple colour.
-When the seeds are fermented they develop a red brown colour and are known as cocoa beans.
+When the seeds are fermented, they develop a reddish-brown colour and are known as cocoa beans.

 Cacao Trees and Cocoa in Trouble

 The cacao tree population is decreasing, which is bad news for chocolate lovers.
 The reason for the decrease seems to be multifactorial.
 The plant is being damaged by pests, fungi, and viruses.
 In addition, it's susceptible to climate change.